 JA: It’s certainly been a big adjustment for most people who are suddenly at home now.
 Do you have any advice for home cooks who might feel like now is the time to incorporate more healthy cooking into their lives?

 JA: June is National Dairy Month.
-Do you have any tips to add more dairy into our diets without going overboard on calories?
+Do you have any tips to add more dairy to our diets without going overboard on calories?

 TV: I really enjoy using yogurt in a variety of things.
 I’ll make a yogurt salad dressing with herbs and know that I’m getting an extra dose of dairy.
 Cheese is just delicious.
 Any way to use cheese is great.
 I did this little recipe where you take grape tomatoes and cut them and stuff them with cream cheese and herbs and it kind of ends up looking like little tulips.
 Another idea is blue cheese grapes.
 It’s just a little appetizer where you make a mixture of cream cheese and blue cheese and Tabasco and smash it around a grape and then roll that in chopped nuts.
 It ends up looking like a little cheese ball.
 Smoothies are a great idea too.
 There’s also a handy resource, which is basically 33 Tasty Snack Ideas you can create at home using dairy.